Atndesign/CutYourName/readme.md

-# Give me a prize
+# Cut Your Name

 ## Project Description:

-Give me a prize, is a website made for picking a random subject / person
+Cut your name, is a simple web project I did a while ago, it just cut two names and merge them together

 ## How to use it?

-You'll need to enter your list into the text area separated by a semicolon and press the "Pick a winner" button and enjoy ! ^^
+You'll need to enter a name in each input and then click on the cut your name button

 ## Techologies: